TomDDG/ZXPicoIF2ROM/README.md

 ## Schematic

 The main changes from Derek's original circuit was to put the Address & Data GPIOs in order which is required for the PIO code.
 I also removed the ouput from the OR chip to the PICO as I shifted to just controlling the data output using the OE pin as described above.
-This freed up a couple of GPIOs which I decided to allocate to a I2C connector just in case I wanted to use a screen or something else.
+This freed up a couple of GPIOs which I decided to allocate to a I2C connector just in case I wanted to attach a screen or something else.

 ![image](./images/schematic.png "Schematic")

 ## PCB

-For the PCB design I moved the components to the reverse of the PCB giving more room.
+For the PCB design I moved the components to the reverse of the PCB meaning I could mount some components lower down, knowing they wouldn't clash with the case, thus giving more room.
 I also shifted to using through hole components instead of surface mount due to my soldering skills.

 ![image](./images/picoif2.png "PCB")